dikshant/openconnect-proxy/README.md

 Either set the password in the `.env` file or leave the variable `OPENCONNECT_PASSWORD` unset, so you get prompted when starting up the container.

-# Run container in foreground
+# Run container

-To start the container in foreground run:
+To start the container in background run:

-	docker run -it --rm --privileged --env-file=.env \
+	docker run -it -d --privileged --env-file=.env \
 	  -p 8888:8888 --name=openconnect openconnect:latest

 The proxy is listening on 8888 and can accept both HTTP/HTTPS traffic.
 SSH can also be tunneled over it by setting a ProxyCommand in your ssh config: